webpro-nl/knip/README.md

 Use `--exclude` to ignore reports you're not interested in:

     knip --include files --exclude classMembers,enumMembers

+Use `--dependencies` or `--exports` as shortcuts to combine groups of related types.

 Still not happy with the results?
 Getting too much output/false positives?
 The [FAQ][9] may be useful.
 Feel free to open an issue and I'm happy to look into it.